SBI Launches Rs 25,000 Crore QIP, Plans to Boost Capital and Support Growth

-State Bank of India (SBI) has initiated a Rs 25,000 crore qualified institutional placement (QIP) with a floor price of Rs 811.05 per share.
-The offer price range is Rs 806.75 to Rs 831.70 per share, with bidding open until early Thursday.
-This capital raise aims to boost SBI's common equity tier I ratio by about 60 basis points.
-Additionally, SBI plans to raise Rs 20,000 crore through Basel III-compliant bonds and has reduced interest rates on certain fixed deposits.
+State Bank of India (SBI) has initiated a Rs 25,000 crore qualified institutional placement (QIP) to raise capital.
+The QIP has a floor price of Rs 811.05 per share, with an indicative offer price range of Rs 806.75 to Rs 831.70.
+This capital raise is expected to add 65 basis points to SBI's tier one capital, supporting its net interest margins and credit growth.
+SBI projects full-year NIMs around 2.90% and credit growth at 12-13%.
+The bank is also planning to raise Rs 20,000 crore through Basel III-compliant bonds.
+Additionally, SBI has reduced interest rates on fixed deposits for certain tenures.

 *this image is generated using AI for illustrative purposes only.